InfomediaLtd/angular2-redux-example/README.md

 # Angular2 Redux Example

-Example project for using Redux with Angular 2 and TypeScript
+Example project for using pure Redux with Angular 2 and TypeScript

 Install with jspm:
 ```sh
 jspm install
 ```